Acile067/Virtual_Memory_Manipulation_Tool/README.md

 # Memory Manipulator

 ## Description
-Memory Manipulator is a C# console application that allows manipulation of other processes' memory in a Windows environment.
-It uses the Windows API (WinAPI) to search memory addresses, filter values, and modify data in the target process's memory.
+Memory Manipulator is a C# console application designed for manipulating the memory of other processes in a Windows environment.
+It utilizes the Windows API (WinAPI) to search for memory addresses, filter values, and modify data within the target process's memory.
+The primary purpose of this tool is to manipulate in-game memory values for various modifications.

 ## Features
 - **View all open windows and their processes**